Change of drift in one-dimensional diffusions: Making an FLVR in the Heston model.

 But \eqref{dYt} tells us that away from 0 the speed measure for $Y$ is

 and the speed measure does not charge 0 because $Y$ spends no time there.
-So we may create a weak solution to \eqref{besq} starting from a standard Brownian motion $B$ with local time process $\{\localtime^x_t: x \in \R, t \geq 0\}$ by the recipe for more details, see V.47, V.48 in \cite{RW2}.
+So we may create a weak solution to \eqref{besq} starting from a standard Brownian motion $B$ with local time process $\{\localtime(t,x): x \in \R, t \geq 0\}$ by the recipe